 - Up to Six Months of Jail Time

 - Up to $1,000 in Fines

-The penalties may be heightened if an individual assaults certain professionals who are carrying out their official duties.
-For example, an individual might face 1 year in jail and fines of $2,000 for assaulting a(n):
+The penalties may be heightened if an individual assaults certain professionals carrying out their duties.
+For example, an individual might face one year in jail and fines of $2,000 for assaulting a(n):